ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/upload-directories.md

 # Upload Directories

-An Upload Directory is a representation of the place where the files are being stored.
+An Upload Directory is a representation of a location where the files are being stored.
 The files can be stored on the local filesystem or in cloud storage systems ([see Adapters](#adapter))

 [TOC]